marc-ed-raffalli/marc-ed-raffalli.github.io/pages/en/projects/geo-game.md

 The [`Marker`](https://github.com/PaulLeCam/react-leaflet/blob/master/docs/Components.md#marker)
 layer component is used to display the results at the end of the game.
 Each marker is placed on the coordinates pointed by `properties.latlng` and listens to the click event.
-On click, the map shows then a custom popup with the country flag and information.
+On click, the map shows a custom popup with the country flag and information.

 ![Marker layer]({{site.baseurl}}/assets/img/projects/geo-game/popup-layer.png){:class="mer-img mer-shadedFrame p-2 mb-2"}